Nebenmor/connect-hub/README.md

-# Abbey FullStack Challenge
+# ConnectHub

-A full-stack social connection application built with React, TypeScript, Node.js, Express, and PostgreSQL.
+A modern professional networking platform built with React, TypeScript, Node.js, and PostgreSQL.

+## What is ConnectHub?

+ConnectHub is a professional connection platform that allows users to:
+- Discover other professionals
+- Send and manage connection requests
+- Build their professional network
+- Maintain their professional profile

+Think LinkedIn's connection feature, but as a standalone application.

 ## Features